 During travel, everything in your camper is subject to some degree of movement and cabinets may shift slightly.
 Over time this can cause misalignment of cabinetry doors.
 The hinges installed in your camper can be adjusted.
 Other installed hardware may also be adjusted.
 A multi-bit screwdriver will come in handy to make these small adjustments.
-If you are uncomfortable or inexperienced in making these adjustments your dealer can assist you.
-Use of power tools is not recommended in making small hardware adjustments.
+If you are uncomfortable or inexperienced in making these adjustments your dealer will be happy to assist you.
+The use of power tools is not recommended in making small hardware adjustments.